-This device is small enough to be concealed, features a hanging hole on its back and can be used to amplify the ringer of two telephones at the same time.
+This device is small enough to be concealed, features a hanging hole on its back, and can be used to amplify the ringer of two telephones at the same time.

 Maybe Arista 24-1433’s name won’t speak volumes, but the product’s presentation will.
-It’s right there on the case: “Telephone Ringer Amplifier” and it does exactly what it says.
+Rest assured that it does exactly what it says.

 However, compared to other products that only amplify the ringer’s volume, Arista 24-1433 also features a flasher.
 This way, hearing-impaired users will receive both audio and visual cues that their phone is ringing.

 Connected Essentials Telephone Ringer Amplifier is a device that can help users who experience hearing loss notice that their telephone is ringing.

 The device can be plugged directly into any standard (analog) telephone’s wall socket and requires no batteries since it draws power directly from the landline.

-- Requires no batteries;
+- Requires no batteries to run

 Philips Phone Flashing Ringer is a device that can help hearing-impaired users prevent missing calls on their landline telephones by giving them both (amplified) audio and visual cues (in the form of flashing bright lights).

 The pack includes the Philips Phone Flashing Ringer unit and a connection cable.
-Installing the device can be made by connecting a telephone to the “Tel” port and the landline to the “Line” port.
+Installing the device can be made by connecting a telephone to the Tel port and the landline to the Line port.

 It requires no batteries to run and can be set to flash only or to flash and amplify the ringer at the flick of a switch.

-- Comes with a lot of adjustable features;
+- Comes with a lot of adjustable features

-- Can amplify the ringer to 95dB;
+- Can amplify the ringer to 95dB

-- Includes tone control levels;
+- Includes tone control levels

-- Needs to be plugged into a wall outlet;
+- Needs to be plugged into a wall outlet

-ClearSounds CR200, Philips Phone Flashing Ringer and Connected Essentials Telephone Ringer Amplifier are such specialized devices that can amplify the ringer.
+ClearSounds CR200, Philips Phone Flashing Ringer, and Connected Essentials Telephone Ringer Amplifier are such specialized devices that can amplify the ringer.